 In 1898 Alderman Scouller came up with the idea of changing Marrickville’s name, claiming many people were ashamed to say they lived here.
 He thought ‘Hampton’, but would leave it up to others to provide two names for the electors to vote on.
 His proposal failed, but as late as 1905 Alderman Butler had another try, wanting to change the name to ‘Dulwich’.

 The Western Suburbs Sewerage Scheme (WSSS) was finally up and running in 1899.
 It consisted of three brick channels (Eastern, Central and Western) running into Cooks River to deal with storm water (see diagram below).
-The Eastern Channel can be easily seen in Mackey Park.
+The Western Channel can be easily seen in Mackey Park.
 WSSS also had a sewage system dealing with sewage from Newtown, Marrickville and St Peters.

 Several of the structures involved in the system are heritage listed – Sewage Pumping Station No. 271 (Carrington Road), Premier Street Sewer Vent and cottages, and Cooks River Sewage Aqueduct.